 Given their backgrounds as company founders and VC investors, Founders Pledge members tend to be familiar with a for-profit investing approach based on funding companies with high growth-potential at a very early stage.
 This is an approach a donor could also take in the nonprofit world, and many of our members find this idea intuitively appealing.

-Traditionally, our research hasn’t taken this approach and Founders Pledge’s recommended charities have tended to be established organisations with a proven track record.
+Traditionally, our research hasn’t taken this approach and Founders Pledge’s recommended funding opportunities have tended to be established organizations with a proven track record.
 This is, in part, because they are easier to find and evaluate, and can absorb large amounts of funding.
 These recommendations are the very best giving opportunities we’ve come across, and we believe they represent incredible opportunities for our members to do good.

 We are interested in how a seed-funding approach could translate to the nonprofit world, and so we’ve taken a look into the area.
 Below we outline what exactly we mean by early-stage nonprofits, the case for funding them, and some examples of this approach in action.

 In this post, we are broadly referring to nonprofits that have the potential to be very impactful at scale, but are currently a long way from it.
 For example, this would include organizations developing a new intervention, or testing core components of their model before they begin to scale it up.
 We’d usually expect them to have a budget of less than $500,000 and an idea that is yet to be proven to work at scale.

 We’re also talking primarily (though not exclusively) about organizations that are looking to scale up direct implementation of programs, rather than organizations that may be ‘catalytic’ in other ways (such as established research and policy organizations, or grants to individuals).